Gumilar92/jack-based-audio-processing/Filter/README.txt

-this is where the folders are stored
+this is where the filters are stored